numalariamodeling/faculty-enrich-2022-examples/README.md

                         tsteps_btwn_repetitions=-1,
                         target_group={'agemin': 274, 'agemax': 275})  # children 9 months of age
            ```
+           _Note: default event 'Received_Vaccine' and receiving_vaccine_event does not need to be specified in this case unless desired to change_
             </p>
             </details>
 - To keep track of the campaign events in the simulations, add `event_list` and expand as needed